January 29, 2018

 Since we base your car insurance rate primarily on how you drive, it makes sense that you’d want to be certain we know when you’re the one behind the wheel.

-The Root test drive starts with your smartphone.
+The Root test drive starts with your smartphone

 After you download the Root app and begin to drive, we collect high-frequency sensor data from instruments that already exist in your smartphone.

 Global positioning system (GPS)

-And the motion of your phone is different when you're the driver than when you're a passenger.
-During the course of your test drive, the motion from your phone develops patterns, and these patterns help us to make sense of the data.
+And the motion of your phone looks different when you're the driver versus a passenger.
+During the course of your Root test drive, the motion from your phone develops patterns, and these patterns help us make sense of the data.
 Once we’re confident with the measurements, your test drive ends.

-For example, if you're riding a bike, the speed patterns will be much slower, as will the acceleration and deceleration rates.
+For example, if you're riding a bike, the speed patterns will be much slower, as will acceleration and deceleration rates.